When to Stop Feeding Baby Formula: A Guide for Parents

 - Your baby can sit up with support and bring objects to their mouth.

-- Your baby is starting to teeth and is interested in chewing on things.
+- Your baby is starting to teethe and is interested in chewing on things.

 - Your baby is no longer satisfied with the amount of formula they are drinking and seems hungry more often.